stakater/mto-docs/content/how-to-guides/restrict-nodepool-per-tenant.md

 Bill is a cluster admin running Azure Kubernetes Service that wants to make sure that specific tenants are restricted to use a certain set of nodes.
 To do this he can apply annotations defining a tenants namespaces [`nodeSelectors`](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#nodeselector).

-!!! note
-    #### About setting `nodeSelector` on namespace
+!!! note "About setting `nodeSelector` on namespace"
     For Kubernetes deployments [PodNodeSelector admission controller](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#podnodeselector) that is enabled by default in AKS but needs to be [manually enabled](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#how-do-i-turn-on-an-admission-controller) otherwise.

-    The annotation is `scheduler.alpha.kubernetes.io/node-selector`
+The annotation is `scheduler.alpha.kubernetes.io/node-selector`.
 For OpenShift there is a similar feature that works by setting the annotation `openshift.io/node-selector`.

 Bill needs to select what label he wants to use as a node selector.
 In this case he wants to limit the `staging` tenant to only use nodes with label `agentpool` set to `small-pool`.